01/01/2025

 35 Designer-Approved Small Closet Ideas to Squeeze Every Inch Out of Your Space

-It’s not uncommon for old homes to be lacking in the closet and storage departments, so installing a custom built-in to store your clothes and shoes might be the way to go.
+Older homes often lack sufficient closet and storage space. so installing a custom-built wardrobe might be an ideal solution to efficiently store your clothes and shoes.
 Designer Erin Myers explains this is exactly what her team did for their client who lived in a historic row house in Washington, D.C.
-“We added a custom built in for storage of folded clothes, linens and jewelry in the primary bedroom,” she says.
+“We added a custom built-in for storage of folded clothes, linens, and jewelry in the primary bedroom,” she says.

 Related Story: 7 Popular Design Details That Make Homes Irresistible to Buyers, According to Real Estate Agents

-If you’re someone who forgets what clothes and shoes they have when you’re not looking directly at them, then it might serve you well to invest in glass-front cabinetry for your closet.
-Or you could simply follow this tip because your belongings are just too chic not to have on display like a boutique shop, as Ethan Greenfeld did with his client.
+If you frequently forget what clothes and shoes you own unless they're directly in front of you, consider investing in glass-front cabinetry for your closet.
+This not only keeps your wardrobe visible but also allows your trendy pieces to be showcased like a boutique display.
+As Ethan Greenfeld demonstrated with his client, this method beautifully highlights your chic belongings for a stylish and functional solution.
 “We added motion sensor lights, which adds to the clothing boutique vibe,” he says.
 “We utilized as much height in the closet as possible and used linen-textured cabinetry.”

 Separate your clothes from your spouse’s, we mean.
-In this giant walk-in closet by Becky Shea, the designer created a more organized flow by separating the husband’s and wife’s clothes, as well as creating a changing room space away from the storage areas.
+In this closet organization idea from Becky Shea, the designer created a more organized flow by separating the husband’s and wife’s clothes, as well as creating a changing room space away from the storage areas.
 However, you don’t need a walk-in closet to have this level of separation.

 Related Link: Are You Headed for a "Sleep Divorce"?